andrenth/erlix/README.rst

    # we will use this Pid as the FromPid
    p=Erlix::Pid.new(c)

-   # make a ErlixTuple {Pid,test_atom} and send it to the real erlang-node
+   # make a Erlix::Tuple {Pid,test_atom} and send it to the real erlang-node
    c.esend("my_pid",Erlix::Tuple.new([p,Erlix::Atom.new("test_atom")]))
    puts "send ok"